Texting While Driving

 HOLD TEXTING DRIVERS ACCOUNTABLE FOR THEIR ACTIONS

 A driver who recklessly chooses to put a text message above the safety of his fellow drivers, passengers and pedestrians can be held responsible for that choice.
-If you have been injured by a driver who was sending or reading text messages, Atlanta car accident lawyer Terrence R. Bethune can help you seek the compensation that you deserve.
-To schedule a free case evaluation, call (470) 709-0666 or fill out our online contact form.
+If you have been injured by a driver who was sending or reading text messages, Atlanta personal injury lawyer Terrence R. Bethune can help you seek the compensation that you deserve.
+To schedule a free case evaluation, call 1-800-INJURED or fill out our online contact form.